Key Differences Between Checking + Savings Accounts

 Accessing cash quickly

-Most checking accounts include a debit card that allows you access to your money via the ATM machine.
+Most checking accounts include a debit card that allows you access to your money via an ATM.
 You may even ask for cash back at the register by entering your PIN.
-If you use an in-network ATM, you typically won’t pay any fees to access your funds.
+If you use an in-network ATM, you typically won't pay any fees to access your funds.
 However, if you use a non-network ATM, you may pay a fee to your bank and the host bank, so always read the fine print before using it.

-If you’re into technology, you may want to take advantage of digital wallets like Apple Pay or Google Pay.
-You may also send money to friends and family via Venmo or PayPal, each of which are easiest to use with a linked checking account.
-You simply enter how much you want to transfer and the money comes out instantly, no need to mess with cash.
+If you're into technology, you may want to take advantage of digital wallets like Apple Pay or Google Pay.
+You may also send money to friends and family via Venmo or PayPal, each of which is easiest to use with a linked checking account.
+You simply enter how much you want to transfer, and the money comes out instantly, no need to mess with cash.

 Working toward financial goals